Havsalt/Havsalt/README.md

 - 🌹 `JavaScript` + Svelte _framework_

 Wants to learn...
-- 🌙 `Lua` for its minimalism & config ⚙️
+- 🌙 `Lua`
+  for its minimalism ⋆˚｡
+  & use in configuration ⚙️
-- 🦀 `Rust` because its compiled & type safe ⚡
+- 🦀 `Rust`
+  because its compiled ⚡
+  & type safe 🛡️

 <br>